Inslee and Culp present different visions for Washington’s future in gubernatorial debate

 On a question about systemic racism he noted the staggering wealth gap between white families and Black families and then said “This world of Donald Trump and Chief Culp means we will not have health care for many people of color.”

 Culp, who has said he does not believe there is systemic racism in policing, said he wants everyone in the country to have equal opportunities.
-And he noted that Democrats have led Washington for decades.
+And he noted that Democrats have led the state of Washington for decades.

-“If the system is racist, who has been in charge of the system in Washington State for the last 35 years?” he said.
+“If the system is racist, who has been in charge of the system in Washington state for the last 35 years?” he said.

 Culp, who first gained fame for refusing to enforce a voter-passed initiative that raised the age to buy a semiautomatic rifle from 18 to 21, said the law was, in his view, unconstitutional.
 Courts have, so far, disagreed.